 At Lake Mulwala, you can target

-- Murray cod
+- Murray Cod

-- redfin
+- Redfin

-- carp
+- Carp

-It’s a large lake and fish can be caught all around.
-Keep an eye open for bait balls on your sounder which is a good signal of productive fishing grounds as does fishable weed beds and submerged timber.
-Early in the season fish are found in shallows at depths of 1-2 meters as the water temperature is warmer here.
-In the warmer months, the fish are more evenly spread in the shallows and deeper waters.
-It’s not common to see bigger fish actively swimming around in open water.
-So use the current to your advantage.
+It’s a large lake, and fish can be caught all around.
+Keep an eye open for bait balls on your sounder, which is a good signal of productive fishing grounds, such as fishable weed beds and submerged timber.
+Early in the season, fish are found in shallows at depths of 1-2 meters as the water temperature is warmer here.
+The fish are more evenly spread in the shallows and deeper waters in warmer months.
 Murray cod and golden perch are ambush feeders and prefer to wait for the current to bring food to them.
-Current flows down from the Murray River.
-The areas around Majors Boat Ramp is where the current is quite strong and the lake becomes quite deep as you venture closer to the wier.
+The current flows down from the Murray River.
+The areas around Majors Boat Ramp is where the current is quite strong, and the lake becomes quite deep as you venture closer to the wier.
+Good places to target would include along the edges around Yarrawonga and Mulwala, Kyffin Reserve, and Woodlands, which are located near the middle of the lake.
+Majors, the Everglades, and Bundalong have good trolling and casting options.

 Lake Mulwala Boat Ramp

-There are many good boat ramps scattered around Lake Mulwala including
+There are many good boat ramps scattered around Lake Mulwala, including

-- Multiple boat ramps at Bundalong, consider using Pyke Street which has good launching options.
+- Multiple boat ramps at Bundalong.
+Consider using Pyke Street, which has good launching options.

 - Woodland’s boat ramp of Buchanans Road.
 Limited parking and launching can be tricky in shallow conditions.

-- Hogans Road boat ramp.
+- Hogan’s Road boat ramp.

 Best fishing lures at Lake Mulwala

-If you are targeting yellow belly then some great lure choices would include lip-less crank-baits such as Jackall TN series, stump jumpers which too can be cast or trolled, vibes, and spinnerbaits such as bassman spinners.
-If you’re targeting a large Murray cod then you’ll be rigging up with large spinnerbaits, diving hard body lures, large swimbaits, large surface lures, and large soft plastics in natural colours.
-There are some weird and wonderful surface lures and swimbaits new to the market so get creative and mix up your retrieval technique.
+If you target yellow belly, some great lure choices include lipless crankbait, such as Jackall TN series, stump jumpers, which can also be cast or trolled, vibes, and spinnerbaits, such as bassman spinners.
+If you’re targeting a large Murray cod, you’ll rig up with large spinnerbaits, diving hard body lures, large swimbaits, large surface lures, and large soft plastics in natural colours.
+Some weird and wonderful surface lures and swimbaits are new to the market, so get creative and mix up your retrieval technique.
+There is also a wide range of soft plastics & lures.
+Click here to see our best lures and plastics when targeting Redfin.

 - Large soft swimbaits